-A stock is quite literally a share in a company.
-When you buy it, you own a chunk of that company.
-As the value of the company increases, so does the value of your share.
-And if the company pays dividends, each quarter, shareholders will also receive a dividend check – the more shares of the stock you own, the bigger the check.
+Instead, you’ll need to buy shares of stable companies with solid business prospects.
+When you purchase these shares, you’ll own a portion of the company.
+As the company does well, so do you.
+Additionally, if the company pays dividends each quarter, shareholders will also receive a dividend check.
+The more shares you own, the bigger the check.

-Just keep in mind that the value of a stock can go down if the company can’t execute its plans or even if the entire stock market hits a rough patch.
-But over time, stocks tend to move higher, so it often pays to be patient.
+Of course, every investment comes with some inherent risk.
+The value of a stock may periodically decrease.
+For example, if the company can’t execute plans or the entire stock market hits a rough patch, it is normal to have some price movement.
+However, in general, stock prices tend to move up over time, so it often pays to be patient.

 STAKE YOUR CLAIM: Three pot stocks in particular could be poised for rare, wild gains of up to 1,000%.
 Click here to learn how you could see a $2 million "pot payday"…